 In his commentary on the book of the Second Letter to the Corinthians, Mark Seifrid writes, “The eclipse of the old covenant by the new does not mean that sin, death, and condemnation have been left behind.
 They remain with us as long as the present, fallen world continues.”

 Even as earthy as the 2 Corinthians description of our lives before we are made body and soul, whole, I am particularly interested in the way this works out in the every day.
 It is without fail that each new morning mercy provides new opportunities to ignore, change, or redefine my brokenness and sin, subjected to death and deaths all along the way ~or~ lean into them as a means of grace.
 Sometimes, something useful is born.
-Others, I pray for the ears to “see” the Gospel and perseverant hopefulness that whatever I encounter in me or in the world is redeemable.
+Other times, I pray for the ears to “see” the Gospel and perseverant hopefulness that whatever I encounter in me or in the world is redeemable.

 I desire to write about these things– cross-carrying, as-truthful-as-I-dare life experiences that whisper– this too shall pass, you will not be consumed.
 Because of the cross in light of the empty tomb, resurrection is coming.
 I need to see its shadow here too.